na-na-hi/renget/archive/6wfys.md

 **NG** Yes Im Sure - does what it says on the tin (not recommended for alchemy runs.
 Some sort of CTD with poison dialog.)
 **NG** Stay at the System Page NG - does what it says on the tin Settings Loader series - **Install these for every mod you can**.
 Saves you a ton of time on starting new games.
+Gamepad Button Freer - This lets you unbind triggers out of combat so you can get 2 free hotkeys.
+I use LT for DAK, Read or Take, and Use or Take personally.

 ##Sound